Huegoxaga/notes/algorithm/ml.md

    - There are two ways for Feature Scaling
      - Standardization returns a result from -3 to 3, Standardization alway works.
      - Normalization returns a result from 0 to 1, Normalization works only if data have a normal distribution in most of the features.
+       - Min-Max Norm uses `value - min / max - min` for each data
+       - L1 Norm uses `Value / Sum of the Abs of All Values` for each data
+       - L2 Norm uses `Value / Root of Sum of Square of All Values` for each data
    - Dummy variables do not need to apply feature scaling.

 ### Image Preprocessing